 You're not a programmer quite yet.
-I like to think of this book as giving you your "programming brown belt".
+I like to think of this book as giving you your "programming black belt."
 You know enough to start another book on programming and handle it just fine.
 This book should have given you the mental tools and attitude you need to go through most Python books and actually learn something.
 It might even make it easy.

 I recommend you check out some of these projects and try to build something with them: